Brooks College of Health Scholarships and Fellowships

 - Write professionally: You want to make a good impression!
 Have a friend or family member read your letter for revisions and feedback before submitting it to the Dean's Office.
 Letters that contain many writing and grammatical errors will be returned to the student for correction.
 This could delay getting your letter to the donor.

-For questions about Brooks College of Health scholarships, please email email@example.com
+For questions or inquiries about Brooks College of Health scholarships, please email email@example.com